databrickslabs/mosaic/docs/source/api/raster-functions.rst

     The actual GDAL command to clip looks something like the following (after some setup):
       :code:`"gdalwarp -wo CUTLINE_ALL_TOUCHED=<TRUE|FALSE> -cutline <GEOMETRY> -crop_to_cutline"`

-    The output tile tiles will have:
+    The output raster tiles will have:
       - the same extent as the input geometry.
-      - the same number of bands as the input tile.
+      - the same number of bands as the input raster.
-      - the same pixel data type as the input tile.
+      - the same pixel data type as the input raster.
-      - the same pixel size as the input tile.
+      - the same pixel size as the input raster.
-      - the same coordinate reference system as the input tile.
+      - the same coordinate reference system as the input raster.
 ..

     :example: